|

 Train Number 1 ran two wooden-body cars, each about 5 metres long.
 Seating capacity per car was 12 adults, while the engineer sat in the front part of the tender.
 All ran on a 419-millimetre gauge track bought from an Ontario mining company which had run a narrow-gauge rail system.
 (Standard gauge in Canada for a full-size railway is 1435mm.)

-Albert ran and maintained everything himself, although eventually his family became involved.
+Albert ran and maintained everything himself, although his family was also involved.
 Albert had three sons and six daughters.
-Sons Donald and Gordon helped with the building, and then later drove the trains when they were at Island Park.
+Sons Donald and Gordon helped with the construction, and then later drove the trains when they moved the railroad to Island Park.
 Donald would drive Engine Number 1, with Gordon on Number 2.
 The third son, Allan, was involved, but only on rare occasions.
 All the girls sold tickets and worked at the Station Canteen at one time or another.
+Non-family personnel were also employed to operate the trains.
+One was Woodstock resident Maurice Craig, a Canadian Pacific Railway locomotive engineer.

 These are Wort's first locomotives.
 Here they pull in tandem, with #1 in front.
 Part of one of the covered passenger cars is visible at Center Left.
 The 4-4-0 configuration of the first locomotive is evident in this photo. |

-The first train and a second two-car unit built by Wort also ran in the town park near the Canadian National Railway station for 1920 and 1921.
+The first train and a second two-car unit built by Wort also ran in the town park near the Canadian National Railway station for 1920 and 1921 (only 1922 from another source).
 The test track was not used at this time.
 Train Number 2 consisted of a steam locomotive similar in design to the first, but in a 4-6-0 wheel configuration.
 Its rolling stock consisted of three cars: two of the 12-passenger cars and one shorter, 3.7-metre car for eight passengers.

-Regardless of when the trains were built, they were transferred to the exhibition grounds on Island Park starting in 1922 (1921 from another source), where they remained as a permanent attraction.
+Regardless of when the trains were built, they were transferred to the exhibition grounds on Island Park starting in 1922 (1923, according to Gordon Wort), where they remained as a permanent attraction.
+(Another source gives a start year for the island railway as 1921, but that may have been when Albert began track construction, with the opening not happening until the following year.)

-On the island, Wort's creation became known as "Island Park Railway", although at least one later locomotive had "Miniature Railway" stencilled on it.
+On the island, Wort's creation became known as "Island Park Railway", although at least two locomotives had "Miniature Railway" stencilled on their tenders.
 The layout consisted of about 800 metres of track leading from the bridge ramp to the Exhibition Building near the midway.
-At the park end was a turntable, while presumably at the bridge end of the route was a loop and switch.
+At the park end was a turntable and a five-stall roundhouse, while at the bridge end of the route was a siding, and presumably a loop and switch.
 Thus, the main route ran on the same track in both directions.
+(Some sources give a 1600-metre length, but this may refer to the complete trip length for both directions, not to the total track length.
+Additionally, the Canadian Railway Historical Association gives a length of 2400 metres.
+Perhaps these larger figures include sidings and storage tracks.
+Or maybe the larger figures represent a later, extended layout.)

 Stations were situated at each location, one of which was named "Tipperary", and a uniformed engineer and conductor would run each train.
 There eventually came to be a 30-metre tunnel, a similar length bridge, and an illuminated trestle as part of this layout.
 Level crossings had warning signs, just as with full-size railroads.
-A five-bay roundhouse for storage & maintenance and a rail siding made up the main yard.
-Along with the turntable and loop, at each terminal were water towers and coal chutes.
+The roundhouse for storage & maintenance and a rail siding made up the main yard.
+At each terminal were water towers and coal storage.
 At the main yard were a canteen and ticket office.
 A sign above read "Island Park Railway Station".

 Here is the main yard for the park's miniature